COVID-19 Vaccines

 • Everyone should stay up to date with COVID-19 vaccination, including all primary series doses and boosters for their age group:

-• People ages 12 years and older are recommended to receive one updated Pfizer or Moderna (bivalent) booster, at least two months after completing the primary series doses.
+• People 12 years and older are recommended to receive one COVID-19 vaccine.

 • People who are moderately or severely immunocompromised have different recommendations for COVID-19 vaccines, including boosters.

-For any COVID-19 vaccine appointment, bring a completed copy of the COVID-19 Vaccine Consent Form and verification of Florida Residency.
+For any COVID-19 vaccine appointment, please bring a completed copy of the COVID-19 Vaccine Consent Form, insurance card and verification of Florida Residency.
 Accepted documents:

 • Voter Registration Card